MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade-2012.md

 ### Troubleshooting

-- Wrong database name or user doesn't have access to that database: Exception calling "Open" with "0" argument(s): "Cannot open database "AxDB1" requested by the login.
+- Exception calling "Open" with "0" argument(s): "Cannot open database "AxDB1" requested by the login.
 The login failed.
 Login failed for user 'axdbadmin'."
+You supplied the Wrong database name or the user doesn't have access to that database.
-- Could not establish a connection.
-Check ip/fqdn and ports: Exception calling "Open" with "0" argument(s): "A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+- Exception calling "Open" with "0" argument(s): "A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
-Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server)"
+Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server)".
+The script could not establish a connection with the SQL Server specified.
+Check the ip/fqdn and port that you used.
-- Login credentials are not correct.
-Exception calling "Open" with "0" argument(s): "Login failed for user 'axdbadmin'."
+- Exception calling "Open" with "0" argument(s): "Login failed for user 'axdbadmin'."
+The supplied login credentials are not correct.